Phuket Travel Guide

 Although Phuket is more expensive than many other islands in Thailand, there are still plenty of ways to save money here:

-- Buy beer at convenience stores – Buy your beers from the supermarket or convenience stores as they are much cheaper here than anywhere else.
+Buy beer at convenience stores – Buy your beers from the supermarket or convenience stores as they are much cheaper here than anywhere else.

-- Ride in a songthaew or rent a bike – Songthaews are converted pickup trucks that act as shared taxis and cost less than a tuk-tuk or a taxi.
+Ride in a songthaew or rent a bike – Songthaews are converted pickup trucks that act as shared taxis and cost less than a tuk-tuk or a taxi.
 If you are looking to get around on your own, renting a bike is also a great option and can usually be done for about 250 THB per day.

-- Bargain hard – When shopping at the markets, use your negotiation skills.
+Bargain hard – When shopping at the markets, use your negotiation skills.
 The rule of thumb is the more you buy, the cheaper the prices so shop in packs for the best deals.

 (Hey there!
 Wait one second!
 Did you know I also wrote an entire guidebook to Thailand filled with – not only even more detailed information on the things included on this page but also itineraries, maps, practical information (i.e. hours of operation, phone numbers, websites, prices, etc), cultural insights, and so much more?
 It has everything you want in a guidebook – but with a focus on budget and cultural travel!
 If you want to go into more depth and have something to take on your trip, click here for more about the book!)

-How to Get Around Phuket
+How to Get Around in Phuket

 Local Bus – Small buses connect Phuket’s Old Town with the main beach resorts around the island, like Patong and Karon.
 They’re slow because of the number of stops to make, but they’re cheap and reliable.
 Shared minibusses are also common.
 It’s just 100-200 THB to get across the island or 150 THB from the airport to Patong Beach, but it can be an exercise in patience.
+Get a Rabbit Card to save even more, if you plan on using public transportation a lot.

 Songthaews – Songthaews are covered trucks that have been converted into multi-passenger vehicles (the truck’s box is usually converted with two wooden benches for seating).
 There are no set stops like the local bus — you just have to flag one down that is headed in your direction and get off when you need to.
 There is usually a sign on the dashboard to let you know where the final stop is.
 Negotiate your fare ahead of time.
 A ride in a songthaew usually starts around 25-50 THB.